 While I paid for my first online makeup course up-front, I continued by adding on other courses as promotions came up or when I paid off a previous course.
 I try to keep my yearly budget for schooling around $1500; which could include more than one course within a year’s time.

 Social media has taken the marketing world by storm.
-Paid ads are a great way to gain more reach.
-I budget somewhere are $35 to $50 a month to post ads or to boost my page.
-This allows for a further reach to more potential clients or views on my social media page.
+Paid ads are a great way to reach more potential clients.
+I budget somewhere between $35 to $50 a month to post ads or boost my media pages.

-Marketing products, such as business cards, I buy depending on how fast I give them out.
+I will buy additional marketing products such as business cards as I run out.
 The cards and the logo conversion cost around $60 for a pack of 500 cards.
-I budget $100 to $150 per year on marketing materials as I see needed for events or busy times of the year.
+I budget $100 to $150 per year on marketing materials as necessary for events or busy times of the year.

-As you grow in your skills and as your business demand grows, so should your budget.
-This may mean investing in higher quality products or that the courses you are taking requires more supplies.
+As you grow in your makeup artistry skills and as your business demand grows, so should your budget.
+This may mean investing in higher-quality makeup products or your makeup courses may require additional supplies.
 Whatever the reason, your needs as a makeup artist are ever-changing.
 You need to be financially prepared to support your business through its growth!